Supercolony-net/Open-Grants-Program/applications/openbrush.md

 Started my engineering carrer back when I was 15th.
 Since then developed and got lots of experience in engineerig and leadership.
 Got entrepreneur experience by founding a couple of startups.
 Inspired, co-founded and invested in Sector F, on of the top consulting companies in Ukraine that helps enterpreneers to move faster.
 Since the beginning of this year co-founded and led Supercolony, a Polkadot venture studio that is dedicated to building and creating of Polkadot’s ecosystem.

+**Hartej Sawhney**
+Partner
+Hartej is a founder and partner in Zokyo  crypto investor, advisor, and operator, with a strong knowledge of blockchain engineering, blockchain security, decentralized finance (DeFi), and NFT’s.

 **Dmitry Kryshtal**
+Head of Marketing and BD
 8 years experienced T-Shaped marketer with a deeper understanding of analytics, creativity and strategy.
 Opinion leader in the cryptocurrency environment since 2017.
 Co-owner of the creative agency Citadel.
 Host of his own program on biggest crypto-related YouTube channel in CIS – S3XYBTC.

 **Green Baneling**